 Leinster SFC quarter-final: Ballyboden finally boot the door down

-Louth’s Newtown Blues are competitive but Dublin champions pull away at the death
+Louth’s Newton Blues are competitive but Dublin champions pull away at the death

 Ballyboden’s Ryan Basquel is tackled by Thomas Costello of Newtown Blues.
 Photograph: Oisin Keniry/Inpho